h2oai/wave/website/widgets/form/table.md

 ## With selection

-If `multiple` is set to False (default), each row in the table is clickable.
-When a cell in the column with `link=True` (defaults to first column) is clicked or the row is doubleclicked, the form is submitted automatically and `q.args.table_name` is set to `[row_name]`, where `table_name` is the `name` of the table, and `row_name` is the `name` of the row that was clicked.
+By default, each row in the table is clickable.
+When a cell in the column with `link=True` (defaults to first column) is clicked, the form is submitted automatically and `q.args.table_name` is set to `[row_name]`, where `table_name` is the `name` attribute of the table, and `row_name` is the `name` attribute of the row that was clicked.
-Note that doubleclicking the row if single selection is active results in submission as well.
+Double-clicking the row results in submission as well.

+If multiple or single selection is activated (`multiple` or `single` is set to `True`), doubleclicking is turned off.
+In addition, each row in the table gets its own checkmark indicating current selection state which can be obtained either by providing a [separate submission button](/docs/examples/table-select-multiple) (populated in `q.args`) or by registering a `'select'` [event](/docs/examples/table-events-select) (populated in `q.events`).

+### With multiple selection

-If `multiple` is set to `True`, each row in the table is selectable.
-A row can be selected by clicking on it.
+If `multiple` is set to `True`, multiple rows can be selected either by clicking on the checkmarks, shift+clicking or ctrl+clicking anywhere on the row or using marquee selection.
-Multiple rows can be selected either by shift+clicking or using marquee selection.
-When the form is submitted, `q.args.table_name` is set to `[row1_name, row2_name, ...]` where `table_name` is the `name` of the table, and `row1_name`, `row2_name` are the `name` of the rows that were selected.
-Note that if `multiple` is set to `True`, the form is not submitted automatically and one or more buttons in the form are required to trigger submission.

 ```py
 q.page['example'] = ui.form_card(box='1 1 3 4', items=[